-Proof of immunization against meningococcal disease is required from students in grades 6 and 12, beginning with the 2015-2016 school year.
+Proof of immunization against meningococcal disease is required for students in grades 6 and 12.

 As required by State law:

-2. A diabetes screening must be included as a required part of each health examination; diabetes testing is not required.
+A diabetes screening is a required part of each health examination; diabetes testing is not required.

 A student transferring from out-of-state who does not have the required proof of immunizations may attend classes only if he or she has proof that an appointment for the required vaccinations is scheduled with a party authorized to submit proof of the required vaccinations.
 If the required proof of vaccination is not submitted within 30 days after the student is permitted to attend classes, the student may no longer attend classes until proof of the vaccinations is properly submitted.